chge/kbdbl/README.md

 In order to build or make changes locally, you'll need the [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=22339).
 Unfortunately, this beautiful piece of software has no useful command-line interface.

-It's good to know that Windows disallow using multiple layouts with the same name or even description, so you have to rename your masterpiece or uninstall KBDouble first.
+It's good to know that Windows disallow using multiple layouts with the same name or even description, so you have to rename your masterpiece or uninstall KBDbl first.
 You'll probably notice that maximum allowed length for case-insensitive layout name is 8 characters, which should be enough for everyone.

-* Rename `kbdouble.klc` and open it in MSKLC.
+* Rename `kbdbl.klc` and open it in MSKLC.
 * Make desired changes using its modern user-friendly interface.
 * Poke `Project` → `Build DLL and Setup package`.
 * Read build warnings.
 Note that duplicated symbols are intended.